danielj314/joio-entertainment/README.md

 - 'Adust Bag' button, to return to Shopping Bag on click.
 - 'Complete Order' button.
 Users will click this button to confirm all and authorize the purchase.
 Take them to Checkout Success page if valid, otherwise returns here.
 - Text message underneath buttons to inform user of the charge to their card when processed.
+- The store owner always requests that the final payment be made on the day of the event, face to face with the client.
+This is why the online store only takes a deposit for the event from the client.

 ### - Checkout Success page

 The Checkout Success page is where users get a confirmation of their order details after a successful purchase.
 The features include:
 - 'Thank You' page title at top of page.
 - A message to say that all details are forwarded to the given email.